Birlea Furniture’s Visit To The Port of Britain

 - There is the flexibility of using approximately 30 different shipping lines that operate from the port.

 If the above wasn’t a big enough statement of intent, the port is currently in the first phase of the new developments of berths 8 and 9.
 Once complete these will strengthen Felixstowe’s position further.

 They have also built the A14 dual carriageway and linked it up with M1 and M6, and completed terminal extensions and rail extensions – all allowing us quicker access to our imports which highlights why we are ideally located for our import and distribution needs.

-During our port visit it became clear the imports market has an essential part to play in the development of the UK economy.
+During our port visit, it became clear the import market has an essential part to play in the development of the UK economy.
 As Birlea continues to grow year on year by expanding our range of products and growing our customer base, we are lucky and privileged enough to have such an effective transportation network in the UK to help us do this.
 Without ports such as Felixstowe, Southampton or the newly established London Gateway it would be difficult to imagine Birlea having been able to grow as quickly as we are doing now.